francescopirox/francescopirox.github.io/_posts/2024-09-29-retracingattacks.md

 ### Securing the foothold

-The foothold was secured by using a chron script:
+The foothold was secured by using some chrontab script:

+The b4ndid0 script was responsable for launching a cryptominer.
+At every restart the diicot script was running.
+Every 30 second the c script queries a website for new command.

 ```
 crontab -l